 Regardless of the recipe you make or the cheeses you choose, all homemade macaroni and cheese recipes start with the same ingredients (the béchamel) and use the same cooking techniques.
 Here’s our basic recipe:

 - 4 tablespoons flour

 - 3-3/4 cups whole milk

-- 12 to 14 ounces of cheese (up to 4 varieties)
+- 12 to 14 ounces of cheese, up to 4 varieties, finely shredded

-- Add the cheese: When the béchamel sauce has reached the right consistency, it’s time to stir in the cheese.
+- Add the cheese: When the béchamel sauce has reached the right thickness, it’s time to stir in your grated cheese.

-- Once all the cheese has melted and the sauce is smooth and creamy, it’s ready for the pasta and any other ingredients you might be adding.
+- Add the pasta: Once all the cheese has melted and the sauce is smooth and creamy, it’s ready for the pasta and any other ingredients you might be adding.